When You’ve Moved: Mid-Year Taxes

 Example: When You’ve Moved in the Middle of the Tax Year

-Eli Expat and his wife Eliza, lifelong California residents, sold their house and moved to the Netherlands for his new job on May 31, 2022.
-Before the move, he worked for a company in the US, making $5,000 per month.
-When they moved to the Netherlands, and he started his new job overseas, he began making $6,000 monthly.
-So, he will have earned $20,000 before moving abroad and $48,000 after the move.
-Keep in mind that they moved in the middle of the tax year.
+Eli Expat and his wife Eliza, lifelong California residents, sold their house and moved to the Netherlands for his new job on May 31, 2024.
+Before the move, Eli worked for a company in the US, earning $5,000 per month.
+After moving to the Netherlands and starting his new job overseas, he began earning $6,000 per month.
+This means he earned $25,000 in the US before the move (January through May) and $42,000 abroad after the move (June through December).

-Since they are now permanent residents abroad, he will qualify for an automatic extension of his US expat taxes until June 15, 2023.
-Waiting this length of time will allow him to claim a portion of the Foreign Earned Income Exclusion on his 2023 US expat taxes, as June 1, 2022, through May 31, 2023, is the time period for which he will qualify for the Physical Present Test.
+As they are now permanent residents abroad, Eli and Eliza qualify for an automatic extension of their US expat taxes until June 15, 2025.
+This extra time allows Eli to claim a portion of the Foreign Earned Income Exclusion (FEIE) for his 2024 taxes, as June 1, 2024, through May 31, 2025, is the 12-month period for which he can qualify under the Physical Presence Test.

 Thinking About Mid-Year Move Abroad?
 We Can Help with Your Taxes!